 Definition of a bad beat

-A bad beat is when a player loses a hand when he was a favorite.
-The expression could be translated as "taking a hard hit" or "taking a bad hit".
+A bad beat is when a player loses a hand when he was favored.
+The term could be translated as "taking a hard hit" or "taking a bad beat".
 For example, you have a pair of aces on the turn.
 Your opponent has a pair of kings.
-The board is A-5-7-K. You both go all in.
+The board is A-5-7-K. You both go all-in.
 At this point, you know that you have a little over 97% chance of winning the pot.
 The river falls and it's another king.
-Your opponent wins the pot with a square.
-You will then say that you got a bad beat.
+Your opponent wins the pot with four of a kind.
+You will say that you had a bad beat.

-Some online poker's offer their players an bad beat jackpot option.
-At these particular tables (identified as such), in addition to the usual commission, an extra commission will be taken on every pot that is sent directly to a progressive grand prize.
-If a player loses a hand with a poker-of-a-Kind 8 or better (the nature of the hand may vary from room to room) with two cards in hand (two 8s), the player who loses the hand will receive 50% of the prize pool, the player who wins the hand will receive 25% of the prize pool, while the remaining 25% will be split equally among all other players at the table.
+Some online poker rooms offer their players a bad beat jackpot option.
+At these particular tables (identified as such), in addition to the usual rake, an additional rake will be taken from each pot and sent directly to a progressive jackpot.
+If a player loses a hand with a straight 8 or better (the nature of the hand may vary by poker room) with two cards in hand (i.e. two 8's), the player who lost the hand will receive 50% of the prize pool, the player who won the hand will receive 25% of the prize pool and the remaining 25% will be split equally among all the other players at the table.